 - Before heading out, check the weather for your route.

-- If you cannot re-route; consider postponing and leave after the weather.
+- If you cannot re-route, consider postponing and leaving after the weather.
 Arriving late is better than not arriving at all.

-- Make sure to carry a NOAA weather radio, flashlights, non-perishable food items, water, clean towels and emergency first aid kits.
+- Ensure to carry a NOAA weather radio, flashlights, non-perishable food items, water, clean towels, and emergency first aid kits.

 Driving in heavy winds

-Most truck drivers do not think about wind being a big issue when driving.
-However, driving in high winds can be quite dangerous especially in open spaces, highway overpasses, through mountains, and tunnels.
-Often these areas act as wind tunnels.
+Most truck drivers do not consider wind a big issue when driving.
+However, driving in high winds can be quite dangerous, especially in open spaces, highway overpasses, through mountains, and tunnels.
+Often, these areas act as wind tunnels.

 You are a big rig, so you know how difficult it can be to stay in your lane during strong winds.
 Keep in mind other rigs are probably fighting the same battle.
 Be prepared.
 Always keep both hands on the steering wheel in case a wind gust tries to push you out of your lane.